Empower Your Future: Must-Read Books on Cryptocurrencies

 This book shows how blockchain technology can enable automatic tracking of all digital applications.

-It explains the role of blockchain as the basis for a decentralized database and also lays out the ways in which blockchain can be used to make public services, medical record keeping, and scholarly publishing cheaper and more efficient.
+It explains the role of blockchain as the basis for a decentralized database and also lays out how blockchain can be used to make public services, medical record keeping, and scholarly publishing cheaper and more efficient.

 Overall, the book sees blockchain as a way to revolutionize the computing paradigm.